National Hunt Chase Predictions, Betting Tips, Trends & Odds (Cheltenham 2023 - DAY 1)

 - Written by Simon Bettarini

 The last race on the first day of the Cheltenham Festival is the National Hunt Steeple Chase which is a four mile chase for amateur riders.
 It is open to novice chaser and consists of twenty-four obstacles.
-Stattler (2/1) produced a fine staying performance to fend off the favorite Run Wil Fred to win the 2022 edition.
-Don't miss our National Hunt Chase race preview with free predictions, tips, betting trends, best odds, free bets and no deposit bonuses on the 2023 Cheltenham Festival.
+Corbetts Cross (15/8) produced a fine staying performance to fend off Embassy Gardens to win the 2024 edition.
+Don't miss our National Hunt Chase race preview with free predictions, tips, betting trends, best odds, free bets and no deposit bonuses on the 2025 Cheltenham Festival.

 Top Betting Sites To Bet Our National Hunt predictions